Ducasse/Citezen/src/Citezen-Reborn.package/CZDocBuilder.class/README.md

-I'm responsible for building document.
+I'm responsible for building document (composite of instances of DocElement subclasses).

 I work on a bibset that is filtered.
-First we remove in submission, then bacllisted entries and once all the filtering is done.
+	- First we remove in submission,
+	- then black-listed entries.

+Subclasses may change the filtering specifying authorMatchingString:

 I have a title and sections and for example, HTML subclasses also point to a bib file.
 My sections are built out of queries over the bibset that I use.